 - Mobile payment processing: Square Payments includes a free mobile card reader and POS app for iOS and Android.
 Users can process payments with or without an internet connection, including adding tips, issuing printed or digital receipts, and even split sales between different payment methods.
 Square is even our top pick for the best mobile card readers on the market.

 - Multichannel payment processing: Square Payments allows users to accept payments made online, in-store, and through mobile.
-It comes with a free Square Online account that lets you create your own website, integrate with popular website builders, create and send payment links, and accept payments through social media accounts.
-Square can also manage invoices and recurring payments, making it one of the best multichannel POS systems and payment processors for small businesses.
+It comes with a free Square Online account that lets you create your own website, create and send payment links, and accept payments through social media accounts, making it one of the leading multichannel POS systems and payment processors for small businesses.

-- All-in-one payment processor for low-volume sellers: Square Payments offers the most affordable credit card processing rates for businesses that process less than $10,000 in total transactions per month.
-It has no monthly, cancellation, or chargeback fees and does not require application or approval to sign up.
+- All-in-one payment processing for low-volume sellers: Square Payments offers one of the most affordable credit card processing rates for businesses that process less than $10,000 in total transactions per month.
+It has no monthly, cancelation, or chargeback fees and does not require application or approval to sign up.

-- Small businesses needing a virtual terminal: Square tops our list for the best virtual terminals because of its free software and user-friendly interface.
+- Small businesses needing a virtual terminal: Square tops our list for the top virtual terminals because of its free software and user-friendly interface.

 When Square Payments Would Not Be a Good Fit

-- Businesses processing over $10,000 in total transactions per month: Square Payments charges a flat fee of 2.6% + 10 cents per transaction, while its closest credit card processing competitors charge a low interchange plus rate.
-Square’s model is ideal for new and small sellers, but established businesses can save money by switching to a cheaper credit card processing company with an interchange-plus model.
+- Businesses processing over $10,000 per month: Square Payments charges a flat fee of 2.6% + 10 cents per transaction, which is ideal for new and small sellers, but established businesses can save money by switching to a cheaper credit card processing company with an interchange-plus model.

-- High-risk business: While Square Payments offers one of the best chargeback policies for merchant accounts, it does not serve this business type.
+- High-risk business: Square does not serve this business type.
 High-risk businesses will need to apply for an account with a merchant services provider that specializes in high-risk merchant services.

-- B2B payment solution: Square Payments charges for instant deposits and has limited ACH and digital check payments processing features which can be better served by alternatives such as Stripe.
-See how Stripe compares to Square.
+- B2B payment solution: Square Payments charges for instant deposits and has limited ACH and digital check payments processing features that can be better served by Stripe or QuickBooks, our recommended B2B payment solutions.